-We’re an affirming place to live, learn, and work and have experience caring for LGBTQ+ youth.
+Pride Place at VHBG is an affinity group for young adults who identify as LGBTQ+ .
 We’re able to designate housing exclusively for LGBTQ+ youth if needed and if available.
-We’re accepting of youth with multi-cultural backgrounds who speak different languages.
-We have experience with youth from other countries.
+We’re accepting of youth with multicultural backgrounds who speak different languages and have experience with young people from other countries.

 Karen Swansey Brewer, M.S.
 Director of Independent Living.